 - Music continues to be an outstanding provision with 66% of grades in the highest level bracket (A*-B or D*-D).
 We have also maintained our 100% pass rate for 20 years running!

-Our Principal, Alice Wrighton, says, “I am absolutely delighted that almost 50% of the grades obtained by our students ranked in the highest grade bracket for A Level and BTEC programmes this year, with more A* and Distinction* grades than ever before.
+Former Principal, Alice Wrighton, said, “We’re absolutely delighted that almost 50% of the grades obtained by our students ranked in the highest grade bracket for A Level and BTEC programmes this year, with more A* and Distinction* grades than ever before.